Unit of measurement: Base and derived units

 For most quantities a unit is necessary to communicate values of that physical quantity.
 For example, conveying to someone a particular length without using some sort of unit is impossible, because a length cannot be described without a reference used to make sense of the value given.

 But not all quantities require a unit of their own.
 Using physical laws, units of quantities can be expressed as combinations of units of other quantities.
 Thus only a small set of units is required.
 These units are taken as the base units and the other units are derived units.
 Thus base units are the units of the quantities which are independent of other quantities and they are the units of length, mass, time, electric current, temperature, luminous intensity and the amount of substance.
 Derived units are the units of the quantities which are derived from the base quantities and some of the derived units are the units of speed, work, acceleration, energy, pressure etc.

 Different systems of units are based on different choices of a set of related units including fundamental and derived units.

-Calculations with units of measurement

-Units as dimensions

-Any value of a physical quantity is expressed as a comparison to a unit of that quantity.
-For example, the value of a physical quantity Z is expressed as the product of a unit [Z] and a numerical factor: